-- Category 1 EPIRBs mounted in a float-free location free from overhangs or entrapment.
+- ✓ Category 1 EPIRBs mounted in a float-free location.

 - ✓ EPIRB battery not expired.

-- Hydrostatic release not expired.
+- ✓ Hydrostatic release not expired.

-- ✓ NOAA registration decal not expired\
+- ✓ NOAA registration decal not expired.

-- Marked with vessel's name.
+- ✓ Marked with vessel's name.

 - ✓ EPIRB is tested monthly.

-- Excess EPIRBs should be maintained and in serviceable condition, marked "For Training Only" or removed from vessel.
+- ✓ Excess EPIRBs should be maintained and in serviceable condition, marked "For Training Only" or removed from vessel.